hoang-tran/hoang-tran.github.io/_drafts/5-things-i-do-to-keep-me-up-to-date-with-latest-ios-development.md

 It's hard to keep up with all of these information if we don't invest the time and effort to actually learn it.

-Today I will share 3 things I do everyday that helps me stay up-to-date.
+Today I will share 5 things I do everyday that helps me stay up-to-date.

+# 1. Watch WWDC videos.

-# 1. Read blog.
+# 2. Read blog.
 Lots of it.

 ## What blog to read?

 ## How to read?

+# 3. Make use of Twitter.

+## Follow great iOS developers on Twitter

-# 2. Make use of GitHub
+# 4. Make use of GitHub.

 ## Look for what's trendings on Objective-C and Swift

 ## Follow people on GitHub

-# 3. Make use of Twitter

-## Follow great iOS developers on Twitter
+# 5. Experiment on my own.